MarsBased/handbook/guides/development/angular-guidelines.md

 |- users-section.query.ts

 - `users-section.store.ts`: Defines users-section store.
 Docs
 - `users-section.query.ts`: Offers different methods for exposing store objects.
-Contrary to Akita recommendations, we think could be a better approach creating composed queries in users-section-state.service instead of here and access to the query object only throw the service.
+Contrary to Akita recommendations, we think could be a better approach to create composed queries in users-section-state.service instead of here and access to the query object only throw the service.
 Docs
 - `users-section-state.service.ts`: Holds all users-section related logic, interacts with users-section-store for filling/modifying objects, with users-section.query to expose them on demand and with api related services (users.state-service.ts) for obtaining backend data and modify/consult related store.
 Docs

 ###  3.6. <a name='Testing'></a>Testing

-Favor end-to-end-testing over components test.
+Favour end-to-end-testing over components test.

 - End-to-end: [Cypress](https://www.cypress.io/)
 - Components: [Spectator](https://github.com/ngneat/spectator) and [Jest](https://jestjs.io/)